Ship attacked by Yemen's Houthi rebels in fatal assault sinks in Red Sea in their second sinking

 “Military authorities report maritime debris and oil sighted in the last reported location,” the UKMTO said.
 “The vessel is believed to have sunk.”

-The Houthis did not immediately acknowledge the sinking.
-The U.S. military as well did not immediately acknowledge the sinking and did not respond to requests for comment.
+The Houthis, quoting foreign reports in media outlets they control, acknowledged the sinking.
+The U.S. military did not acknowledge the sinking, nor did it respond to requests for comment.

 The Tutor came under attack about a week ago by a bomb-carrying Houthi drone boat in the Red Sea.
 John Kirby, a White House national security spokesman, said Monday that the attack killed “a crew member who hailed from the Philippines.”
 The Philippines has yet to acknowledge the death, but the man who had been aboard the Tutor has been missing for over a week in the Red Sea, which faces intense summertime heat.

-The use of a boat loaded with explosives raised the specter of 2000’s USS Cole attack, a suicide assault by al-Qaida on the warship when it was at port in Aden, killing 17 on board.
-The Cole is now part of a U.S. Navy operation led by the aircraft carrier USS Dwight D. Eisenhower in the Red Sea to try and halt the Houthi attacks, though the rebels continue their assaults.
+The use of a boat loaded with explosives raised the specter of the attack in 2000 on the USS Cole, a suicide assault by al-Qaida when the warship was at port in the Yemeni city of Aden, killing 17 on board.
+The Cole is now part of a U.S. Navy operation in the Red Sea led by the aircraft carrier USS Dwight D. Eisenhower to try and halt the Houthi attacks, though the rebels continue their assaults.

-The Houthis have launched more than 50 attacks on shipping, killing four sailors.
-They’ve seized one vessel and sunk two since November, according to the U.S. Maritime Administration.
+The Houthis have launched more than 60 attacks targeting specific vessels and fired off other missiles and drones in their campaign that has killed a total of four sailors.
+They’ve seized one vessel and sunk two since November.
 A U.S.-led airstrike campaign has targeted the Houthis since January, with a series of strikes May 30 killing at least 16 people and wounding 42 others, the rebels say.

 In March, the Belize-flagged Rubymar carried a load of fertilizer sank in the Red Sea after taking on water for days following a rebel attack.